azmir0218/python-api-challenge/README.md

 As final considerations:

-* You must complete your analysis using a Jupyter notebook.
+* Complete the analysis using a Jupyter notebook.
-* You must use the Matplotlib or Pandas plotting libraries.
+* Must use the Matplotlib or Pandas plotting libraries.
-* For Part I, you must include a written description of three observable trends based on the data.
+* For Part I, must include a written description of three observable trends based on the data.
-* For Part II, you must include a screenshot of the heatmap you create and include it in your submission.
+* For Part II, must include a screenshot of the heatmap you create and include it in submission.
-* You must use proper labeling of your plots, including aspects like: Plot Titles (with date of analysis) and Axes Labels.
+* Must use proper labeling of your plots, including aspects like: Plot Titles (with date of analysis) and Axes Labels.
 * For max intensity in the heat map, try setting it to the highest humidity found in the data set.